danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 What is the primary purpose of the useCallback hook in React?

-To memoize a function so that if its dependencies haven't changed, React reuses the same function instance instead of creating a new one<!-- .element: class="fragment" -->
+To memoise a function so that if its dependencies haven't changed, React reuses the same function instance instead of creating a new one<!-- .element: class="fragment" -->

 Note:
 - Returns same function reference between renders
 - Only creates new function if dependencies change
-- Useful with optimized child components
+- Useful with optimised child components
 - Child with React.memo won't re-render unnecessarily

 ---